popdata/Getting_and_Cleaning_Data/CodeBook.md

 ##### activityrecognition@smartlab.ws
 ##### www.smartlab.ws

-"*The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity